huntertran/blog/source/_posts/20200903-GitHub-codespace-write-code-in-web-browser.md

     - - Others
 ---

 After coming home with Microsoft, more and more good and free things come to GitHub.
-This time, a long awaited features are in beta, invitation only, and it is `GitHub Codespaces`
+This time, a long-awaited features are in beta, invitation-only, and it is `GitHub Codespaces`.

 <!--more-->